Best high-yield checking accounts - September 2023

 Direct deposit requirements: You’ll need to set up direct deposits of $500 or more from your payroll, Social Security, pension or annuity payments.

-Electronic withdrawal requirements: At least seven withdrawals need to take place each month through ATMs, bill payments, ACH or POS.
+Electronic withdrawal requirements: At least seven withdrawals need to take place each month through ATMs, bill payments, Automated Clearing House (ACH) or Point-of-Sale (POS) withdrawals.

 What to watch out for: If the direct deposit and electronic withdrawal requirements are not met in a given month, the rate earned will be only 0.10 percent.